 - Money problems weigh on you like a thousand-pound anvil.
 You can try to struggle to get out of it, but you won’t.

-- If you’re always in debt or fear of running out of money, you will never be able to relax.
-It’s a 24 hour, seven days a week type of stress.
+- If you’re always in debt or in fear of running out of money, you will never be able to relax.
+It’s a 24-hour, seven days-a-week type of stress.

 - Drowning you in debt

 - In severely adverse cases, you can drown yourself in debt.

 - Like a toxic relationship with a person, money issues can affect your self-esteem